oliverjam/intro-react-workshop/03-surpass-with-class/README.md

 We have a constructor (which takes `props` as an argument if you need to use them in initialising your component).
 Inside the constructor we create a property called `state`, which is an object with whatever key/value pairs we need.

-There is a simpler way to do this using the ES7 class properties proposal (which Babel will transpile for us):
+There is a simpler way to do this using the ES7 class properties proposal (which Babel will transpile for us).
+This lets us set properties directly on the class instance without needing a constructor:

 ```jsx
 class Toggle extends React.Component {